rediris/infrastrukt/README.md

 Foundation, for WordPress, is a blank starter theme built on [ZURB's Foundation Framework](http://foundation.zurb.com/) v4.

-It features clean semantic code, smart use of WordPress functions and the WordPress Shortcode API.
+It features clean semantic code, support for custom headers and backgrounds and the WordPress Shortcode API.

 ## Download